demetreades/win10guide/README.md

 `Create a system image` and choose a hard drive to make the image

-You can recover via `Windows Settings > Update & Security > Recovery` and click `restart now` Then go to `Troubleshoot` click `more recovery options` and then `System Image Recovery` option will appear.
+You can recover via `Windows Settings > Update & Security > Recovery` and click `restart now` Then go to `Troubleshoot` click `more recovery options` and then `System Image Recovery` will appear.

 From `Troubleshoot` also you can **reset** your OS.